Suvitruf/Android-sdk-examples/OverScrollListView/OverscrollListViewSample/README.md

 API support
 ------------------------------------------------
-OverScrollListView works fin on Android 2.3+
+OverScrollListView works fine on Android 2.3+

 How to Integrate this Library into Your Projects
 ------------------------------------------------